Creating Your First Agent

 - It uses a knowledge base and function calling to retrieve data or perform actions.

-- The first approach uses the Agent Builder UI to define agents at runtime by the principles of Agent Commons.
+- The second approach uses the Agent Builder UI to define agents at runtime by the principles of Agent Commons.
 It enables versioning, development iteration and refinement at runtime, separate from the traditional app logic development cycle.

 Prerequisites